The ArtsCenter's Artist in Residence (AIR) Program

 In addition to in-classroom residencies, the AIR Program coordinates school-wide assemblies in which students get the opportunity to engage with live, professional arts experiences.
 Over the last few years, the AIR Program has partnered with performers such as the Children’s Theatre of Charlotte, Jeghetto’s Entertainment, and Sandbank Shadow Factory to bring theater performances to each of the focus schools to enrich students’ academic, social, and emotional learning.

-To learn more about the AIR Program and its impact, please reach out to the AIR Coordinator, Micky Hickey, mhickey@artscenterlive.org.
+To learn more about the AIR Program and its impact, please reach out to the School Outreach Manager, Micky Hickey, mhickey@artscenterlive.org.

 This program has been generously supported by Orange County Arts Commission, North Carolina Arts Council, the Windgate Foundation and Duke Health.